ahoefling/uno/doc/blog/Wasm-JS series/Blog - WASM.md

 # Uno Wasm Bootstrap - where it starts

 Behind a Uno-Wasm project, there's a component called [`Uno.Wasm.Bootstrap`](https://github.com/unoplatform/Uno.Wasm.Bootstrap).
-It contains the tooling required to build, package, deploy and run a _.NET_ project using _Mono_ in a web browser using _WebAssembly_.
-It's automatically include in any
+It contains the tooling required to build, package, deploy and run a _.NET_ project in a web browser using _WebAssembly_.
+It's automatically included in any Uno application created from the templates.

 ## Embedding assets